jdeniau/julien.deniau.me/posts/2024-09-23-know-git-latest-branches.md

 lang: en
 ---

-If you want to know the latest branches that you did workon in git, you can use this simple command
+If you want to know the latest branches that you did workon in git, you can use this command

 ```sh
 git reflog | grep 'checkout: moving' | awk -F ' to ' '{print $2}' | awk 'seen[0]++' | head -n 20